bihealth/sodar-docker-compose/README.md

 If you encounter slow logins or timeouts with SSSD connecting to an AD server, try setting `ldap_referrals = false` in your `sssd.conf` file under the affected domain.
 As long as referrals are not actually required on the server, this should speed up the login process considerably.

+### Redis Memory Overcommit Warning

+When running Redis, you may receive a warning containing *"Memory overcommit must be enabled"*.

+This needs to be handled on the host running your Docker Compose network.
+This is done by setting `vm.overcommit_memory = 1` in `/etc/sysctl.conf`.
+See the Redis warning message for further information.

 ### iRODS PAM Auth Fails in Development with Self-Signed Cert

 Starting in iCommands v5.0, iRODS PAM authentication does not work in a dev environment using a self-signed certificate.
 [This is a known issue](https://github.com/bihealth/sodar-docker-compose/issues/91).